-Jenniffer González-Colón was elected this past November 8th as Puerto Rico's sole Representative to the U.S. Congress.
-In so doing, she became the first woman ever to hold the office.
-Ms. Gonzalez-Colón received the most votes (over 718,000) out of any elected official on the Island in the past election.
+Jenniffer González-Colón was elected November 8th, 2016 as Puerto Rico's sole Representative to the U.S. Congress, known as Resident Commissioner.
+The first woman to hold the office, Ms. Gonzalez-Colón received the most votes (over 718,000) of any elected official on the Island in that election.

-Ms. González-Colón is a lifelong Republican, who is an ardent activist for Puerto Rican statehood, and equality.
-She first entered public office at 25 years old as a state Representative in a 2002 special Election, becoming the youngest member of the Puerto Rico House of Representatives.
-She then quickly rose through the ranks becoming Chair of the powerful House Government Affairs Committee during her second term and, at just 33 years of age, Speaker of the House in her third term as a legislator.
+A lifelong Republican activist for Puerto Rican statehood, Ms. González-Colón entered elective office in a 2002 special Election, becoming the youngest member at the time of the Puerto Rico House of Representatives.
+She quickly rose through the ranks achieving the posts of Speaker of the House for four years and Minority Leader for another four.

-Her priorities as Puerto Rico’s sole Representative in Congress will include spearheading the economic recovery of Puerto Rico, and securing the equal treatment for Puerto Rico's three and a half million U.S. Citizens in federal laws, regulations, services, and funding.
-Most importantly, she plans to lead the fight in our nation’s capital to ensure that Congress responds favorably, and decisively, to the overwhelming electoral mandate in the 2012 Puerto Rico Status Plebiscite were over 61% of Puerto Rico’s voters supported the Island’s admission as the 51st state of the Union.
-To that end, she introduced as her first bill in Congress the Puerto Rico Admission Act on her second day in office.
+Her priorities as Puerto Rico’s voice in Congress include spearheading the economic recovery of Puerto Rico, securing equal treatment for Puerto Rico's three and a half million U.S. Citizens in federal laws, regulations, services, and funding, and ensuring that Congress responds decisively to the overwhelming mandate of Puerto Rico’s voters for admission as the 51st state of the Union in both plebiscites by 61.3% in November 2012 and 97% in July 2017.

-A product of the Puerto Rico public school system, and recipient of a Juris Doctor and Master of Law degree (LL.M.), González-Colón also serves as Chair of the Puerto Rico Republican Party, and First Vice Chair of the local New Progressive Party, standard bearer for Puerto Rico statehood.
+A product of the Puerto Rico public schools, holder of a Juris Doctorand Master of Laws degree (LL.M.), González-Colón serves as Chair of the Puerto Rico Republican Party, and First Vice Chair of the local New Progressive Party, standard bearer for Puerto Rico statehood.
 She has received recognition for her career as an elected official by the Puerto Rico United Retailers Center, the Spanish Chamber of Commerce, and Manufacturer’s Association and was selected as an Elected Woman of Excellence by the National Foundation for Women Legislators, among other awards and memberships.